 Basic Survival Skills

 Class starts with a gear shakedown in the lodge and transitions quickly out into the woods to our rustic parachute camp.
 After a discussion on survival priorities around the group fire, students will be guided through the construction of their own shelters made from a combination of natural and man-made materials.
-Once the shelters are up, students receive in-depth lessons and practice time on fire craft, tool selection, and other survival-related topics.
-When the sun goes down, the instructor(s) prepare dinner over an open fire giving students the opportunity to work on knife skills and knot tying.
+Once the shelters are up, students receive in-depth lessons and practice time on fire craft, tool selection, and other survival related topics.
+When the sun goes down, the instructor(s) prepare dinner over an open fire, giving students the chance to work on knife skills and knot tying.

 The confidence you will gain from our Survival Skills classes will remain with you long after the snow melts and ground thaws.
 If you still are not convinced, remember that the techniques we teach have been refined over many years and we take safety very seriously.
 There is always trained medical staff on hand as well as a temperature controlled bunkhouse for emergencies.

 - Backpack(s) large enough for the following items:

 - Sleeping Bag(s) rated for the expected conditions – Military Modular Sleep System works well